Website City of Meridian

 Adapt approved engineering methods and standards to the design and construction of a variety of public works projects, and assist in solving engineering problems;

-Knowledge of computer aided drafting and GIS software;
+Working knowledge of computer aided drafting and GIS software;

 Ability to establish and maintain effective working relationships;